 The accompanying proxy is solicited by and on behalf of our Board of Directors, and the entire cost of such solicitation will be borne by us.
-In addition to solicitation by mail, arrangements will be made with brokerage houses and other custodians, nominees and fiduciaries to send proxy materials to their principals, and we will reimburse them for their reasonable expenses in so doing.
+This solicitation is being made by mail and may also be made in person or by fax, telephone, or Internet by our officers or employees.
+In addition, arrangements will be made with brokerage houses and other custodians, nominees and fiduciaries to send proxy materials to their principals, and we will reimburse them for their reasonable expenses in so doing.

 The accompanying proxy is for use at the Annual Meeting if a shareholder either will be unable to attend in person or will attend but wishes to vote by proxy.
 "Registered holders" who have shares registered in the owner's name through our transfer agent may vote by either (i) completing the enclosed proxy card and mailing it in the postage-paid envelope provided; (ii) voting over the Internet by accessing the website identified on the proxy card and following the on-line instructions; or (iii) calling the toll-free telephone number identified on the proxy card.
 Proxies submitted via the Internet or by telephone must be received by 11:59 p.m.
-Eastern Daylight Time on Monday, May 16, 2011.
+Eastern Daylight Time on Monday, May 21, 2012.
 For shares held in "street name," that is, shares held in the name of a brokerage firm, bank or other nominee, a voting instruction form should be received from that institution by mail in lieu of a proxy card.
 The voting instruction form should indicate whether the institution has a process for beneficial holders to vote over the Internet or by telephone.
-A large number of banks and brokerage firms are participating in the Broadridge Financial Solutions online program.
+A large number of banks and brokerage firms are participating in the Broadridge Financial Solutions, Inc.'s online program.
 This program provides eligible shareholders who receive a paper copy of the proxy statement the opportunity to vote over the Internet or by telephone.
 The Broadridge Internet and telephone voting facilities will close at 11:59 p.m.
-Eastern Daylight Time on Monday, May 16, 2011.
+Eastern Daylight Time on Monday, May 21, 2012.
 The Broadridge Internet and telephone voting procedures are designed to authenticate the shareholder's identity and to allow shareholders to vote their shares and confirm that their instructions have been properly recorded.
 If the voting instruction form does not reference Internet or telephone information, or if the shareholder prefers to vote by mail, please complete and return the paper voting instruction form in the self-addressed, postage-paid envelope provided.

-If you decide to attend the meeting in person, upon your arrival you will need to register with one of our Old Dominion representatives at the "check-in" table outside of the meeting room.
-Please be sure to have your state or government issued picture identification with you at the time of registration.
+If you decide to attend the meeting in person, upon your arrival you will need to register with our receptionist in the main lobby of our principal executive offices at 500 Old Dominion Way, Thomasville, North Carolina 27360.
+Please be sure to have your state or government issued photo identification with you at the time of registration.
 After a determination that you are a registered holder of Old Dominion common stock as of the record date, you will be allowed to access the meeting room and attend our annual meeting.
-If you are not a registered shareholder, please be sure that you bring your state or government issued picture identification as well as either (i) a proxy issued to you in your name by your brokerage firm, bank or other nominee, or (ii) a brokerage statement showing your beneficial ownership of our common stock as of the record date (and a legal proxy from your brokerage firm, bank or other nominee if you wish to vote your shares at the meeting), to present to us at the time of registration.
+If you are not a registered shareholder, please be sure that you bring your state or government issued photo identification as well as either (i) a proxy issued to you in your name by your brokerage firm, bank or other nominee, or (ii) a brokerage statement showing your beneficial ownership of our common stock as of the record date (and a legal proxy from your brokerage firm, bank or other nominee if you wish to vote your shares at the meeting), to present to us at the time of registration.